EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

 ![user sharing user list](notebooks-user-sharing-list.png)

-Click on the corresponding **Revoke** button to revoke access for a concrete user or click on **Revoke All users** to revoke access for all users.
+Click on the corresponding **Revoke** button to revoke access for a specific user or click on **Revoke All users** to revoke access for all users.

 Other users access will last until you stop your server.
 At the start of each new session,